gpestana/notes/README.md

-# DRY toolkit
+### brain dump

-Time is precious.
+This is basically my tech brain dump garbage can.
+It's easier to solve problems when writing about them.
+I't also easy to forget the previously arrived solutions.
 I often find myself digging up solutions for problems which I have solved before but can't quite remember the solution anymore.
-This repo contains a set of tools and code I have assembled over the years, summaries of papers/articles/books I've read and general thoughts and lessons.
+So this garbage can contains write ups, tools, code and random thoughts I've put toghether over the years.
+Also writeups of papers/articles/books I've read too.

 #### Golang